-8. OTHER POST EMPLOYMENT BENEFIT PLAN (GASB 75)
+8. OTHER POST EMPLOYMENT BENEFIT PLAN - HEALTH INSURANCE SUBSIDY

-Plan Description

-The District is subject to ORS 243.303, which requires that early retirees (those not covered by Medicare) be allowed to stay on the District's health plan on a self-pay basis.
+Plan Description The District is subject to ORS 243.303, which requires that early retirees (those not covered by Medicare) be allowed to stay on the District's health plan on a self-pay basis.
 The statutory requirement under ORS 243.303 can result in an "implicit subsidy" (the difference between expected early retiree claim costs and the premium paid for the retiree) requiring additional cost and liability recognition under GASB 75.
 The District participates in the Oregon Educators Benefit Board (OEBB), a statewide cost-sharing multiple-employer plan, as defined in GASB 75.
 In OEBB, the individual employer health plans are rated collectively, rather than individually by employer, and the same blended premium rate is charged to all active employees and non-Medicare-eligible retirees.

-Funding Policy

-The benefits from this program are paid by the District on a self-pay basis and the required contribution is based on projected pay-as-you go financing requirements.
+Funding Policy The benefits from this program are paid by the District on a self-pay basis and the required contribution is based on projected pay-as-you go financing requirements.
 There is no obligation on the part of the District to fund these benefits in advance.
 The District did not establish an irrevocable trust (or equivalent arrangement) to account for the plan.
+Actuarial Methods and Assumptions The District engaged an actuary to perform an evaluation as of July 1, 2017 using the entry age normal method.
+The Single Employer Pension Plan Liability was determined using the following actuarial assumptions: Discount Rate Per Year 3.87% General Inflation Rate Per Year 2.50% Salary Scale Per Year 3.5% Increase Per Year Annual Medical Premium Increase Rate 2018, 2019 5.5%, 6.75% Increasing to 2041, then decreasing 2020+ 5%-6.25%, 6%-4.25%

-8. OTHER POST EMPLOYMENT BENEFIT PLAN (GASB 75) - (CONTINUED)
+8. OTHER POST EMPLOYMENT BENEFIT PLAN - HEALTH INSURANCE SUBSIDY (CONT.)